WDI-SEA/react-development-course-materials/05-React Router/02-browser-history-mechanics-lecture.md

 </aside>

-## Modern Single Page Applications
+## Modern Single-Page Applications

-Modern web apps serve up just one page and then change parts of its *contents*, without having to reload the entire page or send users to another page.
+Modern web apps serve up just one page and then change parts of its contents without having to reload the entire page or send users to another page.
 These are called **single-page applications**.

 <aside class="notes">

-**Talking Points**:
+**Talking points**:
-* Now, consider web pages where, depending on what you click, the actual content of the page dynamically changes - the page itself never reloads.
+* Now, consider webpages where, depending on what you click, the actual content of the page dynamically changes — the page itself never reloads.

-Websites that serve up only one page and change the content of the page dynamically without reloading it are called **single-page applications**.
+* Websites that serve up only one page and change the content of the page dynamically without reloading it are called **single-page applications**.

 </aside>

 ---
-## Activity
+### Activity

-Take three minutes now to find an example of a single page application.
+Take three minutes to find an example of a single-page application.

 <aside class="notes">

 **Teaching tips**:
-* Give students 3 minutes to find an example of an SPA (give them hints if they need it, but this activity should demonstrate that they're more common than we may be making it seem).
+* Give students three minutes to find an example of an SPA.
+Give them hints if they need it, but this activity should demonstrate that they're more common than they seem.
 * Elicit responses before moving on.
-Correct examples that are not SPAs.
+Correct examples that aren't SPAs.

 </aside>

 ---

 Gmail fits the definition of a single-page application.
-- Gmail loads one page just once.
+- Gmail loads a page just once.
-- That page replaces content dynamically to show the user many different things.
+- That page replaces content dynamically to show you many different things.
 - That single page changes its content dynamically without reloading or sending you to another page.

 <aside class="notes">

-**Talking Points**:
+**Talking points**:

 * When you load Gmail, you see your inbox.
-* You can start instant messaging a friend in a sidebar.
+* You can start chatting with a friend on the sidebar.
-* You can start to compose a new email to your manager to request time off.
+* You can compose a new email to your manager to request time off.
 * You can search for an email with flight information.
-* You can browse through more emails to make sure you've talked your manager about getting time off and aren't just disappearing for a week.
+* You can browse through more emails to make sure you've talked to your manager about getting time off and aren't just disappearing for a week.
-* This all happens on one page!
+* This all happens on one page.
 The page never refreshes.
 The chat bar with your friend never disappears as you compose an email and search through your inbox.

 </aside>

 ---

-Consider the benefits of a single page application:
+Consider the benefits of a single-page application:
 * It's fast.
 * It's persistent.

 <aside class="notes">

-**Talking Points**
+**Talking points**:

 * Fast: Users don't have to wait for a page to reload over and over.
 * Persistent: You can have a chat window open in one corner and keep talking to a friend as the rest of Gmail switches between showing you your inbox, an email, or email search results.

 </aside>

  ---
-## Single Page Apps Break Old History Mechanics!
+## Single-Page Applications Break Old History Mechanics

 Imagine being on Wikipedia, going to Gmail, going through several views of different email inboxes and search results, and then pressing the back button.
 This process would go something like this:

-* Go to wikipedia.org
+* Go to wikipedia.org.
-* Type in www.gmail.com to check your email
+* Type in www.gmail.com to check your email.
-* Click on one email
+* Click on one email.
-* Search your email for something
+* Search your inbox for a certain email.
-* Open that email
+* Open that email.
-* Click 'back' in your browser to go back to the search results
+* Click the back button on your browser to go back to the search results.
-* Wait - you end up back at wikipedia.org
+* Wait — you end up at Wikipedia.

 <aside class="notes">

-**Talking Points**
+**Talking points**:

-* Now here's the catch, and why we went into such detail about browser history mechanics and defining what exactly Single Page Applications (SPAs) are - Single Page Applications break the initial design of Browser History Mechanics.
+* Now here's the catch and why we went into such detail about browser history mechanics and defining exactly what SPAs are: single-page applications break the initial design of browser history mechanics.
 * Why is this?
 The **back** and **forward** actions were built specifically to go back and forth between different pages.
-Since single page apps only change the content of themselves without actually sending users to different web pages the notion of **back** and **forward** is lost.
+Since single-page apps only change their content without actually sending users to different webpages, the notion of **back** and **forward** is lost.
-* Gmail and most mail apps are a Single Page Applications - despite the content changing, you are always on gmail.com.
-Using old modern history mechanics (the ones we've learned so far), because of this, pressing the back button will take the user back to the last different URL they visited - in this case, Wikipedia - when really, the user just wanted to go back to their email search results.
+* Gmail and most email apps are single-page applications.
+Despite the content changing, you're always on gmail.com.
+Because of modern browser history mechanics (the ones we've learned so far), pressing the back button will take the user to the last URL they visited — in this case, Wikipedia — when the user just wants to go back to their email search results.

 </aside>